【Hiroshi Fujiwara Interview】"AI won't eliminate music" - A speaker from fragment × BE@RBRICK appears | MEDICOM TOY

 ● Replaceable rechargeable battery

-● 6 hours of continuous playback on a 1.5-hour charge
+● 6 hours of playback on a 1.5-hour charge

-● Control volume and tracks with wrist rotation
+● Volume and soundtrack control via wrist rotation

 Price | ¥107,800 (tax included)

 ※ Limited quantity.
-Please forgive us if sold out.
+Please forgive us if it sells out.

 Contact Information